 Yes.
 Cerberus includes DRM integrity verification as part of the pre-session scan.
 It detects binary patching, license bypass attempts, loader modifications, and tampered game executables.
 This works alongside your existing DRM solution (Denuvo, Steam DRM, etc.) as an additional layer of protection.

-On detection, Cerberus captures a session snapshot including the detection type, confidence score, which detection head triggered, and anonymized session metadata.
+On detection, Cerberus captures a session snapshot including the detection type, confidence score, which detection layer triggered, and anonymized session metadata.
 This evidence package is sent to the partner dashboard for review.
 High-confidence detections trigger an immediate ban callback to your game server.
 All data is retained for appeal review.

 Windows 10 20H2+ or Windows 11 (x64).
 Secure Boot must be enabled in BIOS for full hardware verification.
 TPM 2.0 is recommended but optional.
 Players should keep Windows and GPU drivers up to date.
 No special BIOS configuration beyond Secure Boot is required.